amazon-ion/ion-element-kotlin/OPERATORS.md

 `ion-element` operators is an experimental API that enables the use of some standard operations between Ion values and built in types.
 Using the API requires explicit opt-in.
-To opt in to the API for a single use, annotate the usage with `@IonOperatores`.
+To opt in to the API for a single use, annotate the usage with `@IonOperators`.
 To opt in for an entire module, add the following compiler argument:
 ```
 -opt-in=com.amazon.ionelement.api.IonOperators
 ```